 These conflicting scenarios place the EPP’s focus going forward under pressure.
-The program has to recognise the urgency of job survival and somehow find time to cultivate potential strategic opportunities, like growing the diversity programs of large corporations.
-As Camille says, ‘Yes, we are trying to do everything.
-Everything simultaneously – that’s the challenge.’
+The program recognises the urgency of sourcing survival work, but also needs to find time to cultivate potential strategic opportunities for members with professional backgrounds, like promoting the diversity programs of large corporations.
+As Camille says, ‘We’re trying to do both simultaneously – that’s the challenge.’

 Join us today and stay up to date with all the news, successes, events and stories from the ASRC.